 Collaboration Tools

-Consider using collaboration tools like Teams, Slack, or even good old-fashioned email to reduce the need for real-time video meetings.
+Consider using collaboration tools like Teams, Slack, or even good old-fashioned email to reduce the need for real-time video calls.
 Give your team the flexibility to respond when it suits them best.

 In-Person Meetings